Willamette Valley Medical Center: Building and location

+Services

 Willamette Valley Medical offers a variety of medical services including critical care, acute care, a 24-hour Level III emergency department, diagnostic imaging, cancer treatment, dialysis, cardiac care, a birth center, occupational medicine, operating rooms, and laboratory services among others.
 Behind the hospital building is the 8000 sqft cancer treatment center.
 The center's building includes a water fountain made of copper, a kitchenette for patients, an enclosed walkway to the main building, floor-to-ceiling windows, and an exterior courtyard.
 Inside, the facility offers radiation treatment, chemotherapy, and a linear accelerator.
 The cancer center also offers outpatient treatments.

+Finances and size

 In 2006, the hospital had a net profit of $14 million on gross patient revenues of $161 million.

 In 2007, the center staffed 67 hospital beds and had 108,573 visits of which 20,204 were emergency department visits.
 That year there were 1,303 surgeries and 749 babies born at the hospital.
 The medical center is accredited by The Joint Commission, employees 592 people, and has 150 doctors with access.